aroemen/service-bus-tui/README.md

 - Tree-based navigation of namespaces
 - List topics and queues
 - Expand topics to view subscriptions
+- Expand queues to view active and DLQ messages
-- View active messages and dead-letter queue (DLQ) messages per subscription
+- View active messages and dead-letter queue (DLQ) messages per subscription or queue

 ### Message Viewing
-- Peek messages from subscriptions (active and DLQ)
+- Peek messages from subscriptions and queues (active and DLQ)
 - Tabular display with sequence number, message ID, subject, enqueued time, and body preview
 - JSON body formatting in preview
 - Paginated browsing (100 messages per page) with automatic page detection at boundaries